CPLANE NETWORKS Recognized by ABI Research as a Hot Tech Innovator

 - prime acquisition targets

-“ABI Research’s recognition of CPLANE NETWORKS as a Hot Tech Innovator in the Telco cloud market exemplifies our leadership in creating the platform for delivering highly-distributed cloud services for IoT, M2M and intelligent edge applications,” said Brandon Williams, CEO of CPLANE NETWORKS.
+“ABI Research’s recognition of CPLANE NETWORKS as a Hot Tech Innovator in the Telco cloud market exemplifies our leadership in creating the platform for delivering highly-distributed cloud services for the trillion dollar IoT, M2M and intelligent edge applications market,” said Brandon Williams, CEO of CPLANE NETWORKS.
 “The scale and complexity of edge clouds requires a new, innovative approach to virtualized resource orchestration.
 Our integrated orchestration platform and SDN solutions provide the service abstraction and topology management and insight that are key to delivering clouds that scale up to thousands of virtual machines and scale out to thousands of distributed sites.”

 About CPLANE NETWORKS